 |Temperament||Peaceful but may eat smaller fish|

 Another shark to consider is the Bala Shark.
-This fish gets pretty large and is actually very skittish.
+They get pretty large and are very skittish.
 They rarely swim towards the bottom of the tank, which means they will be protected against the Crayfish.

 If you are choosing between the Red Tail Shark and the Bala Shark as a tank mate, we would generally recommend the Red Tail Shark.
-Bala Sharks get really big, which can be difficult to sustain ethically within a home aquarium.
+Bala Sharks get big, which can be challenging to sustain ethically within a home aquarium.

 8. Tinfoil Barb